EnterpriseDB/repmgr/autofailover_quick_setup.rst

 **node_name**
     is an identifier for every node.
 **conninfo**
     is used to connect to the local PostgreSQL server (where the configuration file is) from any node.
-In the witness server configuration it is needed to add a 'port=5499' to the conninfo.
+In the witness server configuration you need to add a 'port=5499' to the conninfo.
 **master_response_timeout**
     is the maximum amount of time we are going to wait before deciding the master has died and start failover procedure.
 **reconnect_attempts**